 So, the fact that we were granted the award validates what we are doing.
 This came after an in-depth review.
 That’s extra credibility for our company.
 That’s one side benefit.
 There are many other ways that they support apart from the dollar amount.

 They encourage you to get out there and interview at least 100 of your customers.
-I guess that in every startup, at every stage, you have a business plan and some hypotheses or assumptions about whom you are going to be selling to.
+I guess that in every startup, you have a business plan and some hypotheses or assumptions about whom you will be selling to at every stage.
 In our case, we had our business plan based on making sales to private cancer clinics and insurance companies, for instance.
-We set out to interview 100 of those customers.
+So we set out to interview 100 of those customers.

-That was a great exercise to get a good feel of customer needs, and how to navigate that whole process, how a sale is conducted with each of these customers.
+That was a great exercise to get a good feel of customer needs, navigate that whole process, how a sale is conducted with each of these customers.
 What is the lead time?
 We were able to develop a few relationships with a few key customers.
 And this process was supported and guided by NIH.
-That was, just to give an example, another side benefit.
+So that was, just to give an example, another side benefit.

-I’m glad you bring up this question because are companies are half in America and half in Europe.
+I’m glad you bring up this question because our companies are half in America and half in Europe.
 We have an office in Madrid and an office in Boston.

-Tell me a little bit about you know the experience in the US compared to your experiences in Europe.
+Tell me a bit if you know your experience in the US compared to your experiences in Europe.

 In the US, there are many advantages.
 A huge market.
 Probably one of the biggest markets in the world for health care.
 It has access to 300 million consumers, and it’s easier to scale.
 Once you start selling to one hospital system or one state is relatively easy to expand geographically.